Dynamical Linear Bandits: Numerical Simulations

 \textbf{Comparison with the bandit baselines}~~Figure~\ref{fig:cum_regert} shows the performance in terms of cumulative regret of \algnameshort, \linucb, \dlinucb, \artwo, \expthree, and \batchexpthree.
 The experiments are conducted over a time horizon of $1$ million rounds.
 For \algnameshort, we employed, for the sake of this experiment, the true value of the spectral gap, \ie $\overline{\rho} = \rho(\As)=0.2$.
 First of all, we observe that both \expthree and \batchexpthree suffers a significantly large cumulative regret.
-A similar behavior is displayed by \artwo.
+Similar behavior is displayed by \artwo.
 Moreover, all the versions of \linucb and \dlinucb suffer linear regret.
-Unsurprisingly, the best performance of \dlinucb is obtained when the discount factor is closer to $1$, meaning that the setting is stationary (weighted samples are in the form of $w_t = \gamma^{-t}$), and the behavior is comparable with the one of \linucb.
-Even for a quite fast system ($\rho(\As) = 0.2$), ignoring the system dynamics, and the presence of the hidden state, has made both \linucb and \dlinucb committing (in their best version, with $\lambda = \log T$) to the sub-optimal (myopic) action $\us^{\circ} = (0.5,1,0)^\transpose$ with performance $J^{\circ}=0.78 < J^*$, with also a relevant variance.
+The best performance of \dlinucb is obtained when the discount factor $\gamma$ is close to $1$ (the weights take the form $w_t = \gamma^{-t}$), and the behavior is comparable with the one of \linucb.
+Even for a quite fast system ($\rho(\As) = 0.2$), ignoring the system dynamics, and the presence of the hidden state, has made both \linucb and \dlinucb commit (in their best version, with $\lambda = \log T$) to the sub-optimal (myopic) action $\us^{\circ} = (0.5,1,0)^\transpose$ with performance $J^{\circ}=0.78 < J^*$, with also a relevant variance.
 On the other hand, \algnameshort is able to maintain a smaller and stable (variance is negligible) sublinear regret in both its versions, with a notable advantage when using $\lambda = \log T$.